sahmed1o/aaahmedms/README.md

 <hr>

 ### Bio:
-🏢 Open Source Dev • IT Tech
+🏢 Open Source Dev • IT Technician

 💻 Focused on Technical Design and Cryptography